spondonsarma/ALF_2.5_Personal/README.md

 - make
 - make test

 ## LICENSE ##
 The various works that make up the ALF project are placed under licenses that put a strong emphasis on the attribution of the original authors and the sharing of the contained knowledge.
-To that end we have placed the ALF source code under the GPL version 3 license (see license.GPL) and took the liberty as per GPLv3 section 7 to include additional terms that deal with the attribution of the original authors(see license.additional).
+To that end we have placed the ALF source code under the GPL version 3 license (see license.GPL and license.additional) and took the liberty as per GPLv3 section 7 to include additional terms that deal with the attribution of the original authors(see license.additional).
-The Documentation of the ALF project by the ALF contributors is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+The Documentation of the ALF project by the ALF contributors is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (see Documentation/license.CCBYSA)
 We mention that we link against parts of lapack which licensed under a BSD license(see license.BSD).

-## USAGE ##

-### INPUT  ###

-### OUTPUT ###

-### Questions ###

-How do we organize the documentation?

-## TODO DOC ##

-Johannes Hofmann: documentation for the  SPT model.

-Toshihiro Sato, Martin Hohenadler:  documentation for the Ising model.

-Fakher Assaad:   documentation for the Hubbard model.

-Martin Bercx and Fakher Assaad: general description for the package.

-## TODO CODE ##
-cmake